GrinonBarrett/Taksidos/Extras/Character Creation/Species/Dynkir.md

 **Unnatural Creeping**: When you are prone, you do not suffer the usual penalty to movement.

 **Scramble**: Once per encounter, when the function of your reaction (such as a feint or parry) would allow you to perform an attack, you may choose instead to move.
+This movement does not provoke an attack of opportunity.

 **Ghoulish Grasp**: Your unarmed attacks gain a 1d4+1 bonus and can be treated as magical.
 You also gain a 1d4+1 bonus to checks related to maintaing your grapple against a foe.

+**Even The Dead Dismiss You**: Mindless undead creatures will not attack you.
+Attacks against you from undead creatures, other than the attacks of spells, have disadvantage against you.